xlfe/photos/README.md

 ![screenshot](slidenight.png)

-Slidenight was a project to create a Google Photos style photo hosting site on the Google Cloud Platform using Google App Engine.
+Slidenight was a project to create a Google Photos style photo hosting site on the Google Cloud Platform using Google App Engine Python.

 It is no longer in development